EddieGranados/EduardoGranados.github.io/blog_posts/pc_maintenance.md

-I have created this script to help keep your Linux machine that use apt-get to stay up-to date.
+- I have created this script to help users keep their Linux machine that are sudo users and use apt-get to stay up-to date.
+- There is for sure some extra lines of code that can be removed, like all the ones under a "Displays to terminal" comment.
+Everything else is what really matters.
+- Check out how to set this up as a root user and have it run automatically as a [cron job](cron_jobs.md).

 [Screenshot of result](https://github.com/EddieGranados/Eduardo_Granados/blob/gh-pages/blog_posts/Screenshots/pc_maintenance_2022-06-23.png)